Dendrobyte/markobacon-site-deprecated/README.md

 The front-end of the website is the look of everything.
 I build static files and push/upload those to my site host.

 The back-end of the website is the operation of everything that is dynamic.
 At the moment, that's just the blog page pretty much.
-Login auth is currently using react 'n stuff, the rest uses Spring JS.
+The framework is being built in Spring, on a currently privated repository.

 Each folder has its own README with more instruction.
 The blog page is a project that will be wrapped up by the end of September 2021... and I'm not sure where we'll go after that!
 Hopefully make the front a little more... exciting, if you will :)